JoshDoody/joshdoody.github.io/_book_excerpts/negotiate/prepare-for-the-final-salary-negotiation-discussion.md

 The first thing to do is determine whether there’s a number in your negotiation window that will make you happy such that you’ll just accept that number or anything above it.
 In my example above, I would be happy with 55 or above, so if they responded to my counter with an offer of $55,000 or more, I would accept it and stop negotiating.

 Next, you need to determine your minimum acceptable salary within the negotiation window.
-Note that this is not necessarily your "minimum acceptable salary" from earlier in the chapter.
+Note that this is not necessarily your "[minimum acceptable salary]({{ site.baseurl }}/minimum-acceptable-salary/)" from earlier.
 This may be a new number that you decide based on the window you have defined between their offer and your counter.
 You’re updating your minimum based on what you’ve learned from the offer they made you.

 In my case, my minimum acceptable number was 52.
 This means that if their response to my counter is anything below 52, I’ll go straight to, "I’m sorry, but I can’t accept anything less than 52 for this job."